Learning by training: emergent return-point memory from cyclically tuning disordered sphere packings: Discussion

 While we have focused on training the elastic properties of disordered sphere packings, GDL is much more general and should be applicable in a wide range of settings.
 First and foremost, our results encourage cyclic training in all manner of systems that can be inverse-designed, especially those with clear GDs or complex constraints.
 However, GDL may also play a role even in systems that are not explicitly inverse-designed.
 We now speculate briefly about a few such possibilities.

-\paragraph*{Sheared suspensions.} We have already discussed the numerous work showing that cyclically sheared suspensions lead to return-point memory~\cite{PhysRevLett.107.010603,PhysRevLett.113.068301,Corté2007,keim2013multiple-1d6}.
+\paragraph*{Sheared suspensions.} We have already discussed the numerous work showing that cyclically sheared suspensions lead to return-point memory.
 While the physics of these systems can be understood on their own, they can also be viewed through the lens of our theory.
 The act of shearing has the effect of changing the average affine shear strain, subject to the constraints that particles do not overlap.
-This can be mapped to Eq.~\eqref{eq:loss_with_constraints}, where the parameters are all particle positions, $F$ is the average affine shear strain, and there is a separate constraint for every pair of particles that provide the GDs necessary for learning.
+This can be mapped to Eq.~\eqref{eq:loss_with_constraints}, where the parameters are all particle positions, $F$ is the average affine shear strain, and there is a separate constraint for every pair of particles that provide the GDs necessary for learning.{ The phenomenology we observe in trained disordered solids is very similar to that of cyclically sheared suspensions~\cite{pine2005chaos-3f0,Corté2007,menon2009universality-967,PhysRevLett.107.010603,keim2013multiple-1d6,pham2015particle-ebf,PhysRevLett.113.068301}.
+While the physics of these systems can be understood on their own, they can also be viewed through the lens of our theory.
+Since the net force on every particle, which must vanish at all times, depends on the strain $\gamma$ and the non-affine position of every particle, $R_\mathrm{na}$, we have $F_\mathrm{net}(\gamma,R_\mathrm{na})=0$.
+This maps exactly to GDL, as discussed at the end of Sec.~\ref{sec:training_algorithms}, with GDs deriving from particle contacts.}

+\paragraph*{{Sheared jammed solids.}} {This presumably also can be done for memory formation in sheared jammed solids, but this situation is more complex with a very different form of memory~\cite{RevModPhys.91.035002}.
+First, as observed by Arceri et al.~\cite{PhysRevE.104.044907}, marginal stability is crucial for memory formation, implying the presence of structural instabilities within the training range.
+Structural instabilities can lead to both irreversible or reversible rearrangements~\cite{regev2021topology-1b4}, and it is well known that such systems can develop memory while undergoing reversible rearrangements~\cite{adhikari2018memory-84e, PhysRevResearch.2.012004,paulsen2025mechanical-d8c}.
+However, this implies a discontinuity in the training function, not just in its gradient, and further work is needed to incorporate reversible rearrangements, discontinuities, and hysteretic cycles into the paradigm presented here. }

+\paragraph*{{Crumpled sheets.}} { Another well-established form of physical memory is when a system can recall the maximum value of a previously applied perturbation.
+First observations include the Kaiser effect, describing the acoustic emission of a metal under strain~\cite{kaiser1964investigation}, and the Mullins effect, describing stretched rubber~\cite{mullins1948effect-d24}.
+This is also seen in crumpled sheets compressed by a piston of mass $m$~\cite{matan2001crumpling-c0f, RevModPhys.91.035002, PhysRevLett.118.085501}.
+The height of the piston is a reproducible function of $m$, provided that $m$ does not exceed the previous maximum applied mass, effectively encoding this previous maximum mass.
+Conceptually, this is very similar to the ``single-shot'' memory discussed in Case III in Fig.~\ref{fig:model2d}a, and the constraint that the crumpled sheet is internally stable presumably leads to discontinuities caused by further crumpling.
+While the application of GDL to crumpled sheets is therefore quite plausible, further work is again need to solidify this connection. }